 When Minecraft burst onto the gaming scene in 2011, users were enchanted with the blocky graphics that allowed you to build anything you could imagine.
-In fact, it was often described as building with Legos on the computer.
+Often described as building with Legos on the computer; it quickly became one of the most popular adventure games ever released on Mac.

 With a variety of different modes to play with, Minecraft on Mac can be a sandbox game allowing you build undisturbed, a multiplayer game where you can cooperatively build your world with friends, or a game you play on servers where survival is the goal (my son’s favorite used to be a Hunger Games server).